eldstal/MacDongler/README.md

 ## Usage

+### What the program does
+When invoked with `--test-multiple-devices`, MacDongler performs the following actions, in order:

+  - For each device name provided on the command line
+    1. Set up an emulated version of that device
+    2. Delay for `--setup-duration` seconds
+    3. Provide stimulation to the host, for example from `--net-transmit-pcap` or `--serial-transmit-file`
+    4. Delay for `--test-duration` seconds
+    5. Apply a set of heuristic tests to see if the device appears to be active, i.e. if the host accepts this device
+    6. If the heuristics indicate success, save the device specification to the `--output` file
+    7. Tear down the emulated device

+At the end of a cycle like this, the `--output` file contains a set of device specs which, as far as we can tell, are accepted by the connected USB host.

 ### Results

-The output file follows the exact same format as the device database, and can be used as such.
+The `--output` file follows the exact same format as the device database, and can be used as such.
 If a device is tested and heuristics indicate that the device is accepted by the host, a complete device specification is appended to the output file.
-You can then inspect the properties (e.g VID and PID of the device) or use `--create-device` to set up persistent emulation with the same parameters
+You can then inspect the properties (e.g VID and PID of the device) or use `--create-device` to set up persistent emulation withe the same parameters

 ```
     # Run the scan against our host